 Cal Grant Appeals

-If you receive a letter stating you were disqualified for a Cal Grant and you feel this was in error, you may be able to submit an appeal, depending on your reason.
+If you were not eligible for a Cal Grant and you feel this was in error, you may be able to submit an appeal, depending on your reason.
 In your appeal, please state why you feel you are eligible and submit all documentation supporting your appeal.
 If you believe you were denied due to an error, be sure to submit any documentation supporting the correction of that error.
 If you do not have any documentation to support your corrections, you may still submit an appeal.
 However, the Commission may not be able to overturn the denial.
 You will need to work with your college or high school because you will need certification from your school verifying your request to correct any errors.

 For Competitive Cal Grant awards: